Home Investment US-China Trade War 2026: How Tariffs and Tech Sanctions Are Reshaping Investment Portfolios

 India: The Next Manufacturing Giant?

-Mexico: The Nearshoring Powerhouse
+Mexico: The Nearshoring Hub

 The trend is visible across multiple sectors.
-Tesla’s planned Gigafactory in Monterrey (though subject to policy uncertainty), BMW’s expanded San Luis Potosi plant, and a wave of Chinese companies establishing Mexican operations to maintain access to the U.S. market all point to Mexico’s rising manufacturing role.
+Tesla’s planned Gigafactory in Monterrey (subject to policy uncertainty), BMW’s expanded San Luis Potosi plant, and a wave of Chinese companies establishing Mexican operations to maintain access to the U.S. market all point to Mexico’s rising manufacturing role.
 The iShares MSCI Mexico ETF (EWW) provides broad exposure, though investors should be aware of Mexican peso volatility and political risks.

 Country-by-Country Comparison